MrG-bit/TerrariaCrowdControlMod/README.md

 * Kill the player
 * Explode the player
 * Heal / damage the player
+* Add / remove from the player's maximum HP and Mana
+* Infinite mana / ammo
 * Increase movement speed / jump height
 * Teleport the player
 * Reforge weapons and tools